Group behind pro-Iran AI Lego videos greets Iranians as internet blackout ends | The National

 The Lego Group has so not provided any comment on the matter.

-Explosive Media, meanwhile, recently posted a video titled “Trump's Victory Delusion”, which portrays the US President as an infant sleeping while clutching a bottle of oil.
-The video then contrasts Mr Trump's claims of victory via a split screen with what Iran claims to be the reality of the conflict.
+Explosive Media, meanwhile, recently posted a video titled “Trump's Victory Delusion”, which portrays US President Donald Trump as an infant sleeping while clutching a bottle of oil.
+The video then contrasts Mr Trump's claims of victory with what Iran claims to be the reality of the conflict.

 “Reality is against you Mr President,” a caption accompanying the video read.
 “You cannot change it with slop tweets.”

-In a follow-up message on Telegram shortly after greeting Iranians with internet access for the first time in months, Explosive Media directed fans of the group's content to donate funds.
+In a follow-up message, Explosive Media directed fans of the group's content to donate funds.

 “Many of our friends message us to say they want to donate to us but don't know how to open a crypto account,” the correspondence read in part, followed by instructions on how to transfer funds.

-According to NetBlocks, which monitors global internet governance and access, connectivity in Iran is still being restored and cautioned it remains limited.
+According to NetBlocks, a global internet monitor, connectivity in Iran is still being restored and remains limited.

 “Service remains heavily filtered, with new restrictions on messaging and app stores compared to pre-January,” NetBlocks said on Wednesday.